As seen in:

 Pro Tip: Need a great LinkedIn profile for your professional entry-level resume?
 Check out our LinkedIn builder guide here.

 Want more great tips to make an entry-level resume that works?
-See our guide: "How to Make a Resume: A Step-by-Step Guide (+30 Examples)"
+See our guide: "Entry-Level Cover Letter with No Experience Example & Writing Guide"

 Even with great entry-level templates to follow, writing your own is hard.
 Follow these tips to write the best resume for an entry-level job:

-Do you have questions on how to write a great resume for an entry-level job?
+Do you have questions on how to write a resume?
 Not sure how to describe your skills or achievements?
 Give us a shout in the comments!
 We love to help!